Serenity 6.4.3 Release Notes (2023-01-07)

 omits these properties during serialization/deserialization, System.Text.Json

-, consider them to be properties that should be passed to/from service requests.
+, consider them properties that should be passed to/from service requests.
 This can even break the Swagger UI as it tries to traverse the IdField

 and NameField